clojure-lsp/clojure-lsp/README.md

 ### Diagnostics
 - crawl through parsed results and see if symbols exist where used
-- unused imports
+- unused imports, params, defs

 ### Others
 - Better completion item kinds
-- rename
 - formatting (clj-format?)
 - other lsp capabilities?
-- Cursive style "resolve macros as" def/defn/let etc.. to expose more vars
+- Cursive style "resolve macros as" def/defn/let etc.. to expose more vars (dynamic based on client configuration messages)
 - crawl classpath for exported vars
 - crawl project.clj / build.boot src and test paths
 - keep separate cljs and clj environments